 Kamila Kurczewski studied communication design at the FH Düsseldorf.
 She has a longstanding collaborative connection to Düsseldorf director Ingo Toben in which they, together with other artists*, developed interdisciplinary new formats that oscillated between performance, concert, storytelling, film, and installation.

 Online premiere on tanzhaus vimeo.
 The video will stay online up until the 06.03.

 talk afterwards with TGSD (German sign language done by deaf interpreters).

 Register here: email@example.com

-Artistic directors and concept: Josep Caballero Garcia, Kamila Kurczewski; Choreography: Josep Caballero Garcia; Video: Kamila Kurczewski; Music: Christoph Grothaus; Performance: Iman, Annabelle, Jakob, Peter, Mirina-Sophie, Carlotta, Henri.
+Artistic directors and concept: Josep Caballero Garcia, Kamila Kurczewski; Choreography: Josep Caballero Garcia; Video: Kamila Kurczewski; Sound: Christoph Grothaus; Performance: Iman, Annabelle, Jakob, Peter, Mirina-Sophie, Henri, Yun.
 In cooperation with the Städtische Wim-Wenders-Gymnasium Düsseldorf.

 This project takes place in the context ofTake-off: Junger Tanz.
 Düsseldorf, funded by Kulturamt der Landeshauptstadt Düsseldorf and Ministerium für Kultur und Wissenschaft des Landes NRW.
 Take-off: Junger Tanz is a project of tanzhaus nrw in cooperation with cultural, educational and social institutions of Düsseldorf.